astronomer/airflow-guides/guides/airflow-redshift.md

 - The [`RedshiftPauseClusterOperator`](https://registry.astronomer.io/providers/amazon/modules/redshiftpauseclusteroperator) can be used to pause an AWS Redshift Cluster.
 - The [`RedshiftResumeClusterOperator`](https://registry.astronomer.io/providers/amazon/modules/redshiftresumeclusteroperator) can be used to resume a paused AWS Redshift Cluster.
-- The [`RedshiftClusterSensor`](https://registry.astronomer.io/providers/amazon/modules/redshiftclustersensor) can be  used to wait for a Redshift cluster to reach a specific status (e.g. Available after it has been unpaused)
+- The [`RedshiftClusterSensor`](https://registry.astronomer.io/providers/amazon/modules/redshiftclustersensor) can be  used to wait for a Redshift cluster to reach a specific status (e.g. Available after it has been unpaused).

 If no operations queried your Redshift cluster after your last ETL job of the day, you could use the `RedshiftPauseClusterOperator` to pause your Redshift cluster, which would lower your AWS bill.
 On the first ETL job of the day, you could add the `RedshiftResumeClusterOperator` at the beginning of your DAG to send the request to AWS to unpause it.
 Following that task, you could use a `RedshiftClusterSensor` to ensure the cluster is fully available before running the remainder of your DAG.